MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 6. In the Search bar of the Azure portal, type *Subscription*, then select **Subscriptions**.

-**Important** You must create the Azure Subscription as the Admin user for the tenant.
+**Important:** You must create the Azure Subscription as the Admin user for the tenant.

 7. Select **Add** for a new Subscription.

 8. Follow the page instructions to create a new subscription that is appropriate for you.
 Most people will choose "Free Trial".

-**Note** It could take up to 30 minutes before the subscription can be used.
+**Note:** It could take up to 30 minutes before the subscription can be used.

 ### Task 2: Create a Log Analytics Workspace.